 - 244. Epic restates, re-alleges and incorporates by reference each of the allegations set forth in the rest of this Complaint as if fully set forth herein. - 245.
-Google's actps and practices detailed above violate the Cartwright Act, Cal.
+205. Google's actsactps and practices detailed above violate the Cartwright Act, Cal.
 Bus. & Prof. Code § 16700 et seq., which prohibits, inter alia, the combination of resources by two or more persons to restrain trade or commerce or to prevent market competition.
 See §§ 16720, 16726. - 246.
-Under the Cartwright Act, a "combination" is formed when the anticompetitive conduct of a single firm coerces other market participants to involuntarily adhere to the anti-competitive scheme. - 247.
-The Android App Distribution Market and Android In-App Payment Processing Market, and, in the alternative, the Android Games Payment Processing Market, are valid antitrust markets. - 248.
-Google has monopoly power in the Android In-App Payment Processing Market and, in the alternative, in the Android Games Payment Processing Market. - 249.
+206. Under the Cartwright Act, a "combination" is formed when the anti-competitive conduct of a single firm coerces other market participants to involuntarily adhere to the anti-competitive scheme.

+247. 207.
+The Android App Distribution Market and Android In-App Payment Processing Market, and, in the alternative, the Android Games Payment Processing Market, are valid antitrust markets.

+248. Google has monopoly power in the Android In-App Payment Processing Market and, in the alternative, in the Android Games Payment Processing Market.

+249. 209.
 Google conditions distribution through the Google Play Store on entering into the standardized DDA described above, including the Developer Program Policies integrated therein.
-Through certain provisions in these agreements, Google forces app developers to submit to conditions that unreasonably restrain competition in the Android In-App Payment Processing Market. - 250.
+Through certain provisions in these agreements, Google forces app developers to submit to conditions that unreasonably restrain competition in the Android In-App Payment Processing Market.

+250. 210.
 Section 3.2 of the DDA requires that Android app developers enter into a separate agreement with Google's payment processor, Defendant Google Payment, in order to receive payment for apps and content distributed through the Google Play Store.
 This includes payments related to in-app purchases.
 Further, Google's Developer Program Policies, compliance with which Section 4.1 of the DDA makes obligatory, require that apps distributed through the Google Play Store "must use Google Play In-app Billing [offered by Google Payment] as the method of payment" for in-app purchases.
-While Google's Policies exclude certain types of transactions from this requirement, such as the purchase of "primarily . . . physical" goods and services or of digital content that may be consumed outside of the app itself, Google expressly and discriminatorily applies its anti-competitive mandate to all "Play-distributed apps . . . if they require or accept payment for access to features or services, including any app functionality, digital content or goods", which includes Fortnite.
+While Google's Policies exclude certain types of transactions from this requirement, such as the purchase of "solelyprimarily... physical products" goods and services or of "digital content that may be consumed outside of the app itself", Google expressly and discriminatorily applies its anti-competitive mandate to everyall "game downloaded on Google Play" and to all purchased "gamePlay-distributed apps... if they require or accept payment for access to features or services, including any app functionality, digital content or goods", such as purchases made withinwhich includes Fortnite.